What Is a Subject Matter Expert? A Career Guide

 What is a subject matter expert?

-These professionals provide clients or companies with extensive knowledge in a particular field or area.
-Companies usually seek out an SME when they need help with a specialized task, project, or challenge.
+A subject matter expert is a professional who offers clients or companies extensive knowledge in a specific field or area.
+Companies typically seek out an SME when they require assistance with a specialized task, project, or challenge.

 An SME might work for a company that needs their help, or they might contract their services to a company and work as a consultant.
 Becoming an SME typically requires years of education and work experience.